Ramyashruti06/Vehicle-tracking-NodeMCU/README.md

 # Vehicle-tracking-NodeMCU
-Iot based vehicle tracking system using NodeMCU
+Iot-based Vehicle Tracking System using NodeMCU

+## Objective
+The objective of this project is to design an IoT-based vehicle tracking system with the usage of NodeMCU and GPS module to enable real-time monitoring.

 ## Overview
-This project is an IoT based monitoring system which will track the vehicles using NodeMCU and GPS technology.
+This project is an IoT based monitoring system which will track the location of vehicles in real-time using NodeMCU and GPS technology.

 ## Technologies used